pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

 #### Automatically Resolve
 If you receive the error that you have conflicts while updating core, the fastest resolution is often the `-Xtheirs` flag.
 This will attempt to automatically resolve the conflicts with a preference for upstream changes and is safe to run if you don't have your own changes in any of the conflicting files (e.g. problems with `.gitignore`).

-1. Navigate to the Private Upstream's root directory using the command line, then add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote) if you haven't done so already:
+1. Navigate to the Custom Upstream's root directory using the command line, then add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote) if you haven't done so already:

     <!-- Nav tabs -->
     <ul class="nav nav-tabs" role="tablist">